0xPolygonID/docs/docs/quick-start-demo.md

 <br></br>

 This quick-start guide demonstrates Privado ID’s basic functionalities through a POAP use case, covering wallet setup, credential issuance, retrieval, and verification.
-While this is a simplified example, Privado ID provides a comprehensive suite of SSI tools for managing decentralized identity and verifiable credentials.
+This example requires the user to participate in all three roles to demonstrate Privado ID's comprehensive suite of Self-Sovereign Identity (SSI) tools for managing decentralized identity and verifiable credentials.
+In real-world uses cases, a single entity would typically fit just one of these roles.